gem-coop/governance/Gem.coop-Governance.md

 1. All members of the PLC must meet at the AGM at least once per year.
 This will ideally be in person, or, alternatively, on a synchronous video call.
 For accessibility a synchronous text chat option should be available.

-1. The PLC will annually review the status of all members and remove members who did not vote in the AGM and then did not re-affirm a commitment to Gem.coop.
+1. The PLC will annually review the status of all members and remove members who did not vote in the AGM and then did not re-affirm a commitment to Gem Cooperative.
 Voting in the AGM confirms that a member wishes to remain active with the project.
 After the AGM, the PLC will ask the members who did not vote whether they wish to remain active with the project.
 The PLC removes any members who don't respond to this second request after three weeks.

 1. A majority vote of the PLC will appoint the members of the TSC.

 ## 4. Project Leader

-1. The Project Leader will represent Gem.coop publicly, manage all day-to-day technical decisions, and resolve disputes related to the operation of Gem.coop between maintainers, members, other contributors, and users.
+1. The Project Leader will represent Gem Cooperative publicly, manage all day-to-day technical decisions, and resolve disputes related to the operation of Gem Cooperative between maintainers, members, other contributors, and users.

-1. The Project Leader will be elected every two years by Gem.coop members in a [Schulze Condorcet method](https://en.wikipedia.org/wiki/Schulze_method) (aka 'beatpath') election.
+1. The Project Leader will be elected every two years by Gem Cooperative members in a [Schulze Condorcet method](https://en.wikipedia.org/wiki/Schulze_method) (aka 'beatpath') election.
 The PLC will nominate at least one candidate for Project Leader.
 Any member may nominate a candidate, or self-nominate.
 Nominations must be announced to the membership three weeks before the AGM.

 1. In case of a casual vacancy of the Project Leader, an interim will be appointed by a supermajority vote of the PLC.
 In that moment, the usual membership voting and selection process will start to choose a new permament PL.
 If the PLC cannot reach supermajority consensus to choose an interim, the position will remain vacant until the membership chooses a new PL.